 Settle in for a mouth watering dinner at Big Whiskey BBQ Co.
 Located in Bluefield’s historic Depot District, this family-owned restaurant features Appalachian fare, traditional southern barbecue, and locally crafted brews.

-Grab a cup of joe and something tasty before heading out for a day filled with America’s pastime at Bluefield’s Bowen Field!
+Grab breakfast and cup of joe at your chosen B&B before heading out for a day filled with America’s pastime at Bluefield’s Bowen Field!
 Take a relaxing walk at the city park – the family friendly Trail is great for people of all ages.

 Afternoon: Baseball in Bluefield

 Mercer County has a storied history featuring a rather unique mash-up: baseball and coal mining.

 It’s not as random as it seems.
 When the mine wars ended in 1921, the coal mining industry was left rattled, and company loyalty was at an all-time low.
 Coal mine owners desperately encouraged baseball games to boost morale and bring the miners and their communities together.

 If you know anything about Southern West Virginia, you know the terrain isn’t all that flat.
 Early games were unpolished with rickety stands, makeshift equipment, and uneven dirt fields.
 Bluefield erected an official stadium in 1939, Bowen Field.
 Today, you can still catch a Blue Jays game at the old-timey park, known for its simple concessions and family atmosphere.

 If you’re lucky, you might just catch a game between these hometown rivalries – Bluefield Blue Jays vs. Princeton Rays.
 At the end of the season, the Mercer Cup is bragging rights for the county as they see which team pulls out the wins.
 If not, catch a game at Hunnicutt Stadium in Princeton next time!